ventz/openconnect-gui-menu-bar/README.md

 b.)
 Click on "login" keychain (top left corner) c.)
 Click on "Passwords" category (bottom left corner) d.)
 From the "File" menu, select -> "New Password Item..." e.)
-For "Keychain Item Name" and "Account Name" use the value for "VPN_HOST" f.)
+For "Keychain Item Name" and "Account Name" use the value for "VPN_HOST" and "VPN_USERNAME" respectively f.)
 For "Password" enter your VPN AnyConnect password.
 ```